abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Services.md

 ## Services

-Service is a broad category encompassing any value, function, or feature that an application needs.
-A service is typically a class with a narrow, well-defined purpose.
-It should do something specific and do it well.
+It's a class that is used to **share data and logic between components** in Angular applications

+- It has often a single responsibility, meaning that it does one thing and does it well, so it can be reused in multiple components, (_e.g. fetching data from an API, handling authentication, etc_).

 ![service](./img/services-1.png)

 - It's something that **manages or fetches data**
   ![service](./img/services-2.png)

-- It's a class that can be used in multiple components and other services

-## Creating a Service
+### Creating a Service

 - Create a service using the following command: